Z-Teknologsektionen/ztek/README.md

 The `student-division` route is used to display the different student division committees and how to apply for them.

-The different routes may contain subroutes such as `student-division/zaloonen`.
 The page rendered when you visit `ztek.se/student-division` is rendered from the `index.tsx` file placed in the `student-division` folder.
 This enables the application to have a base route and subroutes.
 Within the folder, there is also a file named `zaloonen.tsx` which is displayed at the route `ztek.se/student-division/zaloonen`.
 So `index.tsx` in any folder corresponds to the folder name while another filename corresponds to the filename.

 #### Dynamic routes

 Sometimes we don't know the route, as it might depend on a name defined in some database.
 In this project this happens for committees at `src/pages/student-division/committees/[slug]`.
 Here the brackets indicate that the route is dynamic and the slug of the committee is used to display a specific commitee.
-Each committee has the same layout, but the text and images are changed.
+Each committee has the same layout, but the text and images are changed based on the api call which uses the slug to get data.

 #### Using different components

-The different routes are built mainly with different components such as the `<SectionWrapper>` component.
+The different routes are mainly built with different components such as the `<SectionWrapper>` component.
 This component is used to wrap the different sections of the website and is used to keep the same layout across the different routes.
-The `<SectionWrapper>` component is used to wrap the different sections of the website and is used to keep the same layout across the different routes.
 Looking at the component, we can see that it has different margins for different screensizes, making the website nice both for computers and phones.
 This component should be wrapped around every different page.

 ```tsx
 import {